 between the bones that are trying to heal together.
 If there is too much motion between the bones, it can take longer for them to heal or they may not heal at all.

 What if my bones do not heal together?

 The term for this is nonunion.
 It is more common in patients who are diabetic or who smoke.
-Additionally, patients who put weight on the foot prior to the bones healing can cause this.
+Putting weight on the foot prior to the bones healing can cause a nonunion as well.
 If this

 happens the patient will continue to have pain just like before surgery.
 A nonunion requires another surgery.
 More or bigger plates and screws can be tried the second time, and usually some form of bone graft is used to try and help the bones heal.